 - myself and how I live

 - how other people live

 - celebrating similarities and differences

 - belonging

 - important times and celebrations

 - expressing our feelings

-- · exploring belief and respect.
+- exploring belief and respect.

-In Key Stage 1, to emphasise the importance of a questioning approach to R.E., units have a 'big question' instead of a title such as 'What makes some occasions special?' or "What does it mean to be me?" to develop children's' thinking and curiosity.
+In Key Stage 1, to emphasise the importance of a questioning approach to R.E., units have 'core questions' as well as 'enquiries' to develop children's thinking and curiosity.
 The units are outlined in the Agreed Syllabus.

 In Key Stage 1, as prescribed by the Agreed Syllabus, children will learn:

-- What people believe about God, humanity and the natural world. - How and why some stories are sacred and important in religion. - The main celebrations and how and why these are important. - How and why symbols express religious meaning. - Figures who have an influence on others locally, nationally and globally in religion. - Where and how people belong and why belonging is important.
+- What religious and non-religious people believe about God, humanity and the natural world. - How and why some stories are sacred and important in religion. - The main celebrations and how and why these are important. - How and why symbols express religious meaning. - Figures who have an influence on others locally, nationally and globally in religion. - Where and how people belong and why belonging is important.